AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 ![related publications](/images/project-related-icpsr.png)

 - The AEA editorial office will provide an entry for this field that links back to the **published manuscript** - authors do not need to add any reference to the manuscript anywhere in the deposit form (other than the Manuscript Number)
-- Authors are encouraged to link back to working papers or related publications that have or will use this (same!) data.
+- Authors are encouraged to link back to **working papers** or related publications that have or will use this (same!) data.
-- If code is derived from or continues to be updated on a Git repository (Github, Gitlab, Bitbucket, etc.), authors can link to it here.
+- If code is derived from or continues to be updated on a Git repository (**Github, Gitlab, Bitbucket**, etc.), authors can link to it here.
 - Future functionality will automatically list articles (including articles by third parties) that cite the data.